 Discover the structure and key functions of the Australian Parliament with this short video.
-It introduces the Parliament’s roles of law-making, representing Australians, the formation of government, and checking the work of the government.
+It introduces the Parliament’s roles of law-making, representing Australians, the formation of government and checking the work of the government.

 Teachers can use this video to provide an overview of the Australian Parliament for their students.
 This supports the Year 6 Unit of work.

-Duration: 2 min 3 sec
+Duration: 2 min 7 sec

 Narrator: The Australian Parliament meets at Parliament House in Canberra to represent the people of Australia.